ThibaultFillion/strengths/documentation/dependencies.rst

 NumPy
 -----

-A lot of strengths features and classes, such as the UnitArray class, rely on the numpy package (Harris, 2020) [#numpy]_ and especially its famous numpy.ndarray [#numpy_ndarray]_.
+A lot of Strengths features and classes, such as the UnitArray class, rely on the NumPy package (Harris, 2020) [#numpy]_ and especially its famous numpy.ndarray [#numpy_ndarray]_.
-As a consequence, strenghts require that you have NumPy installed.
-You can refer to the numpy website for more information on numpy :
+As a consequence, Strenghts require that you have NumPy installed.
+You can refer to the NumPy website for more information on NumPy :

 https://numpy.org

 Matplotlib
 ----------

-Strengths provide some functions facilitating the visualization of simulation data with the strengths.plot submodule.
+Strengths provides some functions facilitating the visualization of simulation data with the strengths.plot submodule.
-Those function rely on the Matplotlib package (Hunter, 2007) [#matplotlib]_, which provide valuable tools for plotting.
+Those functions rely on the Matplotlib package (Hunter, 2007) [#matplotlib]_, which provides valuable tools for plotting.
 If you want to use the strengths.plot utility, you'll need to have Matplotlib installed.
-You can refer to the matplotlib website for more information on matplotlib :
+You can refer to the Matplotlib website for more information on Matplotlib :

 https://matplotlib.org